oRecordset = oDb.DbExecute(sId, sCommand, sParams)

 async - Asynchronous query, i.e. the method does not wait for the operation result.
 Corresponds to the ADO adAsyncExecute value.

-asyncfetch - Specifies that the rows defined by the ADO Recordset.CacheSize property are to be read synchronously and any remaining records should be fetched asynchronously.
+asyncfetch - Specifies that the rows defined by the ADO Recordset.CacheSize property are to be read synchronously and any remaining rows should be fetched asynchronously.
 Corresponds to the ADO adAsyncFetch value.

 asyncfetchnonblocking - Specifies that the main thread will never be blocked while reading is being processed.
 If the requested row is not read, then the cursor will be moved to the end.
 Corresponds to the ADO adAsyncFetchNonBlocking value.